Students

 Will all students receive a copy of their transcripts?

-ASA College has reported that students can obtain transcripts from the institution or Parchment Exchange.
-ASA College has provided the following link to Parchment Exchange for students to use to request transcripts: https://www.parchment.com/u/registration/32515115/institution.
+ASA College had previously reported that students could obtain transcripts from the institution or Parchment Exchange.

 MSCHE required ASA College to provide details of the contract with Parchment Exchange and evidence of payment.
 That information remains outstanding.

-ASA College has reported that students can and will receive a copy of transcripts from the institution upon request.
+ASA College had previously reported that students can and will receive a copy of transcripts from the institution upon request.

 Commission policy and procedure require the institution to provide a copy of transcripts to all current students.
 ASA College cannot withhold student transcripts.
 New York law prevents institutions from withholding student transcripts and from charging students higher fees for their transcripts if they have unpaid debts (N.Y.
 Educ.
 Law § 640).